Call for articles 2016

-The editorial board of J@rgonia welcomes abstracts or full manuscripts to be considered and reviewed for the 2013 and 2014 volumes.
-Read more from Call for articles 2013 (PDF).
+The editorial board of J@rgonia welcomes abstracts or full manuscripts to be considered and reviewed for the 2016 volumes.
+Deadline for abstract is 10.10.2015 and for full manuscript 31.1.2016.
+Read more from Call for articles 2016 (PDF).

 J@rgonia is an electronic, peer-reviewed journal that publishes scholarly articles concerning ethnology, history and related fields.
 It was established in 2003 by the Department of History and Ethnology (Hela) at the University of Jyväskylä.
 J@rgonia is published by Historian ja etnologian laitoksen tutkijat ry (Registered Association of Hela Researchers), established in 2009.